sellmerfud/awakening/src/other/README.txt

 console application and should run on Mac OSX, Windows and Linux.

-Currently this program only supports the cards from the Awakening expansion.
-I may add support for the cards from the original Labyrinth game in future.

 To run the program
 -----------------------------------------------------------------------
 1. Ensure that Java is installed on you system and that the java